unisave-cloud/website/src/guides/photon-fusion-authentication-for-server-and-player/photon-fusion-authentication-for-server-and-player.md

 }
 ```

-For all the facet calls that originate from the Fusion server, you need to send the Fusion Server Token and perform its validation.
+For all the facet calls that originate from the Fusion Server, you need to send the Fusion Server Token and perform its validation.

 ## Fusion Player Authentication

-Now that Unisave can authenticate (verify the identity of) the Fusion server, we also need to Fusion server to authenticate (verify the identity of) players that connect to it.
+Now that Unisave can authenticate (verify the identity of) the Fusion Server, we also need to Fusion Server to authenticate (verify the identity of) players that connect to it.

 Photon Fusion [provides a mechanism](https://doc.photonengine.com/fusion/current/manual/connection-and-matchmaking/authentication/custom-authentication) for custom authentication, but because Photon does not host game servers, this authentication only supports making HTTP request to a given endpoint.
 It does not allow us to make facet calls.
 Therefore we will use a different approach.

-We will let the player connect no matter what, and then when he starts being handled by our Fusion server, we verify his identity there and kick him out in case the validation fails.
+We will let the player connect no matter what, and then when he starts being handled by our Fusion Server, we verify his identity there and kick him out in case the validation fails.

 The process will be the following:

 1. We will create a new field in the `PlayerEntity` called `fusionPlayerToken`.
-This random token will act as the password used by the player to join our Fusion server.
+This random token will act as the password used by the player to join our Fusion Server.
-2. Before the player attempts to join the Fusion server, it first fetches its *Fusion Player Token* from Unisave.
+2. Before the player attempts to join the Fusion Server, it first fetches its *Fusion Player Token* from Unisave.
-3. Then the player connects to the Fusion server, while providing the *Unisave Player ID* and the *Fusion Player Token* as part of the `ConnectionToken` (a binary payload that can be sent to Photon during connection).
+3. Then the player connects to the Fusion Server, while providing the *Unisave Player ID* and the *Fusion Player Token* as part of the `ConnectionToken` (a binary payload that can be sent to your Fusion Server during connection).
-4. Photon makes the player join a session and in turn triggers the `PlayerJoined` callback on the Fusion server.
+4. Photon makes the player join a session and in turn triggers the `PlayerJoined` callback on the Fusion Server.
 5. The Fusion Server sends the player’s connection credentials to Unisave and Unisave checks their validity.
-6. If the validation fails, the player is kicked from the Fusion server.
+6. If the validation fails, the player is kicked from the Fusion Server.

 The process is visualized in this diagram: